 Chapter III: The teams of the gods

-In 1971 That was when the truly innovative successful product arrived.
+In 1971 That's when the truly innovative, successful product arrived.

-The Hadrian DR computer , combined data from the electronic compass Hestia with the Harrier slide , showing the distance the vessel had strayed from its intended route.
+Hadrian DR computer , combined data from the electronic compass Hestia with the Harrier slide , showing the distance the vessel had traveled from its intended route.

-It must be taken into account that in those years GPS did not exist and only by calculating the dead reckoning could the situation of the boat be known.
-In 1983 When Ronald Reagan made the satellite system publicly available, GPS replaced dead reckoning systems such as Hadrian.
+It must be taken into account that in those years GPS did not exist and only by calculating the estimate could the position of the boat be known.
+1983 When Ronald Reagan made the satellite system available to the public, GPS replaced dead reckoning systems such as Hadrian.

 Meanwhile, integrated instrument systems found their niche in performance systems for racing.
 B&G had developed his own Horatio navigation performance computer in 1972, in a joint project with the University of Southampton.